kissgyorgy/my-stars/README.md

 - [VirusTotal/yara](https://github.com/VirusTotal/yara) - The pattern matching swiss knife
 - [VirusTotal/yara-python](https://github.com/VirusTotal/yara-python) - The Python interface for YARA
 - [pbatard/rufus](https://github.com/pbatard/rufus) - The Reliable USB Formatting Utility
+- [Sysinternals/ProcMon-for-Linux](https://github.com/Sysinternals/ProcMon-for-Linux) - Procmon is a Linux reimagining of the classic Procmon tool from the Sysinternals suite of tools for Windows.
+Procmon provides a convenient and efficient way for Linux developers to trace the syscall activity on the system.
 - [facebook/zstd](https://github.com/facebook/zstd) - Zstandard - Fast real-time compression algorithm
 - [openssl/openssl](https://github.com/openssl/openssl) - TLS/SSL and crypto library
 - [fangfufu/httpdirfs](https://github.com/fangfufu/httpdirfs) - A filesystem which allows you to mount HTTP directory listings or a single file, with a permanent cache.
 Now with Airsonic / Subsonic support!